chetnashah/algonotes/Graph/ConnectedComponentsDirectedGraph.md

 i.e for any u,v in C:
 u -> v path exists, v -> u exists.

+In other words, for every vertex inside a component, is reachable from every other vertex within the same component.

 SCC partition a graph into disconnected partitions where each partition is a cycle.

 ![Strongly connected components](images/scc.PNG)